 Information for Transfer Students

-SUNY-ESF welcomes transfer students in all of our undergraduate programs of study.
-Approximately 40 percent of our students transfer to SUNY-ESF.
-Applicants who have completed a minimum of one semester of college-level coursework following high school graduation will be considered transfer students.
+SUNY ESF welcomes transfer students in all undergraduate programs of study.
+Approximately 40% of our students transfer to ESF.
+Applicants who have completed college-level coursework following high school graduation will be considered transfer students.

-A transfer student's admissibility is based primarily on their academic performance in all college coursework completed and the applicability of the coursework toward meeting the lower division requirements of their intended program of study at SUNY-ESF.
-Consideration is also given to the relationship between the student's prior academic discipline and the intended program of study.
-For most programs of study, a significant emphasis is placed on the student's background in mathematics and science.
-Applicants to Landscape Architecture should have some background in art or graphic design, and they are required to submit a portfolio for studio placement (Information on portfolio preparation).
+Transfer student admissibility is based primarily on academic performance in college coursework completed and the applicability of that coursework to the requirements of their intended ESF program of study.
+Consideration is also given to the relationship of the student's prior academic discipline to the intended program of study.
+For most ESF programs, emphasis is placed on the student's background in mathematics and science.
+Landscape Architecture applicants should have some background in art or graphic design, and they are required to submit a portfolio.

 Cooperative Transfer Colleges

-College level course work equivalent to the SUNY-ESF program of study requirements can be transferred to the College, but grades and grade points cannot be transferred.
+College level course work equivalent to the SUNY ESF program of study requirements can be transferred to the College, but grades and grade points cannot be transferred.
 Credit will be awarded only for those courses completed with a grade of "C" or higher.
-SUNY-ESF will grant appropriate college credit based on test scores achieved through participation in the College Entrance Examination Board's Advanced Placement (AP) program, College Level Examination Program (CLEP) or the International Baccalaureate (IB) Program for which the student has achieved the approved examination score.
+ESF will grant appropriate college credit based on test scores achieved through participation in the College Entrance Examination Board's Advanced Placement (AP) program, College Level Examination Program (CLEP) or the International Baccalaureate (IB) Program for which the student has achieved the approved examination score.
 Students who have earned college credit after high school graduation are considered transfer applicants.
 Learn more:

 Already Have A Bachelor’s Degree?

-Students who have a bachelor’s or graduate degree are strongly advised to contact the ESF Graduate School to explore possible graduate study.
-If the student then chooses to pursue a second undergraduate degree, they should contact the Office of Undergraduate Admissions for advice on pursuing an associate or bachelor degree at ESF.
+If you already have a bachelor’s or graduate degree, you are strongly advised to contact the ESF Graduate School to explore possible graduate study.
+If you then choose to pursue a second undergraduate degree, contact the Office of Undergraduate Admissions.

 Educational Opportunity Program

 The State University of New York's Educational Opportunity Program (EOP) provides access, academic support, and financial aid to students who show promise for mastering college-level work, but who may otherwise not be admitted.
-Offered to full-time students who are New York State residents, EOP accepts students who qualify, academically and economically, for the program.
+Offered to full-time students who are New York State residents, EOP accepts students who qualify academically and economically for the program.
 Complete the EOP section on the SUNY Application or The Common Application to apply for EOP.
-More information about this program can be found at the SUNY EOP website.
+More information can be found at the SUNY EOP web site.

 - Note: Transfer students are eligible for EOP provided they have been enrolled in EOP, College Discovery, HEOP (Higher Education Opportunity Program), SEEK (Search for Education, Elevation and Knowledge) or a similar academic and financial support program at their previous college.